Cultural impact of Star Wars: Religion (Jediism)

 A real-life religion based on Star Wars called Jediism follows a modified version of the Jedi Code, and they believe in the concept of The Force as an energy field of all living things, which "surrounds us... penetrates us" and "binds the galaxy together", as is depicted within Star Wars movies, although without the fictional elements such as telekinesis.
 Many citizens around the world answer list their religion as Jedi during their countries respective Census, among them Australia and New Zealand getting high percentages.
 A petition in Turkey to build a Jedi Temple within a university, also got international media attention.

+Aircraft livery

+Several airlines around the world formerly featured or currently features a special Star Wars themed jet on one of its aircraft.